kappa11/MyLorcanaDatabase/README.md

-From the dataset in: https://lorcanajson.org/
+Starting point for a tool to manage own lorcana cards dataset is taken from: https://lorcanajson.org/